carlcastanas/Chess-Roadmap/README.md

 | **Play Regularly**    | 2-3 games/week         | 2-3 games/week        | 2-3 games/week         | 2-3 games/week         | 2-3 games/week         | 2-3 games/week         | 2-3 games/week         | 2-3 games/week   | 2-3 games/week    |

 ## Coaching
-If you need a coach to help accelerate your improvement, please contact [Chess Academy's](https://www.facebook.com/chessacademyz) on Messenger for personalized coaching sessions.
+If you need a coach to help accelerate your improvement, please contact [Chess Academy Z](https://www.facebook.com/chessacademyz) on Messenger for personalized coaching sessions.

 Feel free to adjust this roadmap based on your personal preferences and available time.
 Consistency in practice and focused study will contribute significantly to your chess improvement.